Andrew W. Mellon Foundation awards $343,000 grant to HMML

 HMML’s on-line catalog, OLIVER, which was developed with the support of the Andrew W. Mellon Foundation, is the largest on-line catalog of manuscripts in the world, with over 93,000 catalog entries.
 The staff of HMML continually studies how scholars use OLIVER in order to improve manuscript access.
 The new project will expand the availability of HMML’s metadata through new search techniques and sharing of metadata with other projects.

 Many of HMML’s digitized manuscripts are outstanding examples of illumination and the art of the book.
 These Eastern Christian manuscripts also typically preserve traditional bindings.
 Woven silk and other fabrics were used both in bindings and to protect illuminated pages.
 These elements of the material culture of the book are becoming increasingly significant in academic study, and HMML’s high-quality digital images permit close study of all of these features.

 Most of these collections have never been cataloged.
 Some have been visited by western scholars and are of obvious significance, but have been little studied.
 Others have been cataloged in Syriac, Armenian, or Arabic in rare, out-of-print catalogs created a century ago.
 None have been catalogued electronically.

-In its breadth and depth, HMML's digital archive has become the world's most significant resource for the study of Eastern Christian manuscripts.
-For more information about HMML and its online catalog please visit the HMML Web site.
+In its breadth and depth, HMML’s digital archive has become the world’s most significant resource for the study of Eastern Christian manuscripts.
+For more information about HMML and its online catalog please visit our web site at: www.hmml.org.